Image

 • Teacher of English as a foreign language

-• Language school instructor (in the US or abroad)
+• Language school instructor (in the U.S. or abroad)

 • Assistant language teacher